causify-ai/tutorials/class_project_instructions/Projects/Fairlearn_Project_Description.md

-### Description
+**Description**

 Fairlearn is a Python library designed to help data scientists assess and mitigate unfairness in machine learning models.
-It provides tools to evaluate and improve model fairness, allowing practitioners to create models that are not only accurate but also equitable across different demographic groups.

-**Key Features:**
+It provides tools for evaluating model performance across different demographic groups and offers algorithms for improving fairness without sacrificing accuracy.
+By integrating Fairlearn into your machine learning workflow, you can ensure that your models are both effective and equitable.

+Technologies Used
+Fairlearn

-- Implements fairness metrics and visualizations to assess model performance.
+- Offers fairness metrics for evaluating model performance across various groups.
-- Provides algorithms for fairness-aware modeling, including post-processing techniques.
+- Provides algorithms for mitigating bias, including re-weighting and post-processing techniques.
-- Supports integration with popular machine learning libraries like scikit-learn.
+- Integrates seamlessly with popular machine learning libraries like Scikit-learn.

 ---

-### Project 1: Fair Classification of Loan Applications (Difficulty: 1 - Easy)
+**Project 1: Fair Housing Price Prediction**
+**Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to build a classifier that predicts loan approval while ensuring fairness across different demographic groups (e.g., gender, ethnicity).
-Students will optimize for both accuracy and fairness metrics.
+**Project Objective**: Develop a regression model to predict housing prices while ensuring fairness across different demographic groups such as race and income levels.

-**Dataset Suggestions**: Use a financial dataset from Kaggle that includes demographic information alongside loan application details.
+**Dataset Suggestions**: Look for housing datasets on Kaggle that include demographic information and housing prices.

 **Tasks**:
 - Data Preprocessing:
-  - Clean and preprocess the dataset, handling missing values and encoding categorical variables.
+  - Clean and preprocess the dataset, handling missing values and categorical variables.

-- Build Initial Classifier:
+- Model Development:
-  - Train a baseline classification model (e.g., Logistic Regression) to predict loan approval.
+  - Train a regression model (e.g., Linear Regression) to predict housing prices based on features.

-- Evaluate Fairness:
+- Fairness Evaluation:
-  - Use Fairlearn to assess the fairness of the model using metrics like demographic parity and equal opportunity.
+  - Use Fairlearn to evaluate the model's performance across different demographic groups.

-- Mitigate Bias:
+- Fairness Mitigation:
-  - Apply Fairlearn's post-processing techniques to adjust the model predictions for fairness.
+  - Apply Fairlearn's algorithms to mitigate any detected biases in predictions.

-- Analyze Results:
+- Reporting:
-  - Compare model performance and fairness metrics before and after applying fairness adjustments.
+  - Document the findings, including model performance and fairness metrics.

 **Bonus Ideas (Optional)**:
-- Experiment with different classification algorithms and fairness mitigation techniques to see which combination yields the best results.
-- Conduct a sensitivity analysis on the fairness metrics by varying the demographic groups.
+- Compare the performance of different regression models (e.g., Decision Trees, Random Forests) with respect to fairness.
+- Explore the impact of including additional features on fairness outcomes.

 ---

-### Project 2: Fairness in Predictive Policing (Difficulty: 2 - Medium)
+**Project 2: Credit Scoring Model with Fairness Constraints**
+**Difficulty**: 2 (Medium)

-**Project Objective**: This project aims to build a predictive policing model that forecasts crime hotspots while ensuring that the model does not disproportionately target specific racial or socioeconomic groups.
+**Project Objective**: Build a credit scoring model that predicts the likelihood of loan default while ensuring equitable treatment across different gender and ethnic groups.

-**Dataset Suggestions**: Utilize publicly available crime datasets from government portals that include crime reports along with demographic data of neighborhoods.
+**Dataset Suggestions**: Use publicly available financial datasets from government portals or Kaggle that include borrower demographics and loan performance.

 **Tasks**:
 - Data Exploration:
-  - Conduct exploratory data analysis (EDA) to understand crime patterns and demographic distributions.
+  - Perform exploratory data analysis (EDA) to understand feature distributions and relationships.

+- Feature Engineering:
+  - Create new features that may enhance model performance while considering fairness.

-- Model Development:
+- Model Training:
-  - Train a predictive model (e.g., Random Forest) to identify potential crime hotspots based on historical data.
+  - Train a classification model (e.g., Logistic Regression or Random Forest) to predict loan defaults.

 - Fairness Assessment:
-  - Use Fairlearn to evaluate the fairness of the predictions across different demographic groups.
+  - Utilize Fairlearn to evaluate the model's fairness across gender and ethnic groups.

 - Fairness Enhancement:
-  - Implement Fairlearn's fairness-aware algorithms to adjust the model's predictions.
+  - Implement Fairlearn's mitigation techniques to improve fairness in the credit scoring model.
-- Results Visualization:
-  - Visualize the impact of fairness adjustments on the model's predictions and performance metrics.

 **Bonus Ideas (Optional)**:
-- Compare the effectiveness of different machine learning algorithms in maintaining fairness.
-- Investigate the trade-offs between model accuracy and fairness, presenting findings through visualizations.
+- Analyze the trade-off between model accuracy and fairness by adjusting the fairness constraints.
+- Investigate the effects of different sampling methods on fairness metrics.

 ---

-### Project 3: Fairness in Employee Performance Prediction (Difficulty: 3 - Hard)
+**Project 3: Sentiment Analysis on Product Reviews with Fairness Evaluation**
+**Difficulty**: 3 (Hard)

-**Project Objective**: The aim of this project is to develop a machine learning model that predicts employee performance ratings while ensuring fairness across different gender and ethnic groups, thereby preventing bias in performance evaluations.
+**Project Objective**: Create a sentiment analysis model that classifies product reviews while ensuring that the model is fair across different demographic groups (e.g., age, gender).

-**Dataset Suggestions**: Access a synthetic dataset or a real-world dataset from Kaggle that includes employee demographics, performance metrics, and other relevant features.
+**Dataset Suggestions**: Acquire product review datasets from Kaggle or HuggingFace Datasets that include user demographics and review texts.

 **Tasks**:
-- Data Preparation:
+- Data Collection:
-  - Clean and preprocess the dataset, ensuring proper handling of categorical variables and normalization of continuous features.
+  - Gather and preprocess the product reviews dataset, ensuring the inclusion of demographic information.

+- Text Preprocessing:
+  - Clean and tokenize the text data, and apply techniques like TF-IDF or word embeddings (e.g., BERT) for feature extraction.

-- Initial Model Training:
+- Model Development:
-  - Train a complex model (e.g., Gradient Boosting) to predict employee performance ratings.
+  - Train a sentiment classification model (e.g., using a pre-trained BERT model) to classify reviews as positive or negative.

-- Fairness Evaluation:
+- Fairness Metrics Evaluation:
-  - Use Fairlearn to evaluate the model’s fairness and identify any biases present in the predictions.
-- Implement Fairness Constraints:
-  - Apply Fairlearn's fairness constraints during model training to ensure equitable predictions across demographic groups.
-- Comprehensive Analysis:
-  - Conduct a detailed analysis of the model's performance and fairness, including visualizations of fairness metrics.
+  - Evaluate the model's performance across different demographic groups using Fairlearn's metrics.

+- Mitigation Strategies:
+  - Implement Fairlearn's algorithms to reduce bias and enhance fairness in sentiment predictions.

 **Bonus Ideas (Optional)**:
-- Explore the implications of fairness adjustments on employee retention and promotion rates.
-- Conduct a thorough literature review on fairness in performance evaluation to support your findings and methodologies.

----

-These projects are designed to not only enhance students' technical skills in machine learning but also to instill an understanding of the ethical implications of their work, preparing them for responsible data science practices in real-world scenarios.
+- Experiment with different NLP techniques to assess their impact on both accuracy and fairness.
+- Conduct a comparative analysis of sentiment predictions using various models (e.g., LSTM vs. BERT) while focusing on fairness outcomes.